Jurickson Profar: 2012 – 2013

-2014–2016
+2014 – 2016

 After the 2013 season, the Rangers traded Kinsler, anticipating that Profar would become the Rangers' starting second baseman.

 Profar started the 2014 season on the 60-day disabled list, and was not expected to return until mid-June.
 On May 22, the Rangers organization announced Profar had reinjured his shoulder, and as a result missed the entire 2014 season.
-On February 23, 2015, Profar underwent surgery on his shoulder and missed the entire 2015 season.
+On February 23, 2015, he underwent surgery on his shoulder and missed the entire 2015 season.

 After missing a total of two seasons due to the shoulder injury, Profar was optioned to the team's Triple-A affiliate Round Rock Express on March 21, 2016.
-On May 27, 2016, the Rangers called Profar up to the majors as a replacement for second baseman Rougned Odor, who was suspended by MLB for seven games for punching the Toronto Blue Jays' José Bautista.
+On May 27, the Rangers called Profar up to the majors as a replacement for second baseman Rougned Odor, who was suspended by MLB for seven games for punching the Toronto Blue Jays' José Bautista.
 Profar went 1-for-5 in his return against the Pittsburgh Pirates the same day.
 He hit his first home run of the season on May 31, 2016, against the Cleveland Indians.
 His performance during Odor's suspension earned him a regular roster spot.
 By June, Hanser Alberto was optioned back to Round Rock.
-He played five positions in the field (left field, shortstop, first base, second base, and third base) while also serving as the designated hitter for six games.
+Profar played five positions in the field (left field, shortstop, first base, second base, and third base) while also serving as the designated hitter for six games.

-2017–2018
+2017 – 2018

 In 2017, Profar lost playing time in left field to Ryan Rua and Delino DeShields Jr. In 2018, Profar made the Rangers' major league roster out of spring training as a utility infielder.
 On April 16, Profar left the game after being upended after a slide.
 Profar was placed on concussion protocol shortly thereafter.
-In his first full season at the Major League level, Profar hit .254/.335/.458 with 20 homeruns, while appearing as a left fielder, shortstop, first baseman, second baseman, and third baseman.
+In his first full season at the Major League level, Profar hit .254/.335/.458 with 20 home runs, while appearing as a left fielder, shortstop, first baseman, second baseman, and third baseman.

 Profar was named the 2018 Richard Durrett Hardest Working Man Award winner by the DFW chapter of the BBWAA.

 Oakland Athletics

-On December 21, 2018, the Rangers traded Profar to the Oakland Athletics in a three-team deal in which the Rangers acquired Brock Burke, Kyle Bird, Yoel Espinal, Eli White, and $750,000 of international signing bonus pool space and the Tampa Bay Rays acquired Emilio Pagan, Rollie Lacy, and a competitive balance pick in the 2019 MLB draft.
+On December 21, 2018, the Rangers traded Profar to the Oakland Athletics in a three-team deal in which the Rangers acquired Brock Burke, Kyle Bird, Yoel Espinal, Eli White, and $750,000 of international signing bonus pool space and the Tampa Bay Rays acquired Emilio Pagán, Rollie Lacy, and a competitive balance pick in the 2019 MLB draft.
 The Athletics played Profar almost exclusively at second base to fill the void left by free agent Jed Lowrie.
 After struggling on defense and to keep his batting average above .200, Profar was relegated to a platoon role when the Athletics called up Corban Joseph.
 On defense in 2019, he had a -10 Defensive Runs Saved (DRS) rating, the lowest in the major leagues among second basemen.